 Digital Society

-The *Digital Society* programme is a master minor programme (30 ECTS) at the University of Fribourg.
+The Digital Society programme is a master programme at the University of Fribourg, Switzerland.
+It is currently offered as a minor programme (30 ECTS) and will also be offered as a Major programme (90 ECTS) starting 2025.
 It focuses on the social dimensions and consequences of digital technology in today's societies.

 Today’s society is strongly influenced by digital transformation.
 This transformation began with the development of modern computers in the second half of the 20th century, the establishment of the Internet in the 1970s and the emergence of the World Wide Web through the 1990s.
 There is no area in today’s society that is not affected by digitalisation.
 Digital technologies have a major impact on various areas of life, on personal interactions as much as on institutions and social processes.
 These areas of life include education, health, labour, social welfare, trade and consumption, media, law enforcement, agriculture, religion, transport, leisure and family.